27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \Delta u_1 &= \frac{2}{3}\left(\delta_3\delta_3u_1 - \delta_3\delta_1u_3 - \delta_2\delta_1u_2 + \delta_2\delta_2u_1\right) + \frac{2}{3}\left(\delta_1\delta_1u_1 + \delta_1\delta_2u_2 + \delta_1\delta_3u_3\right) = \frac{2}{3}\left(\delta_1\delta_1u_1 + \delta_2\delta_2u_1 + \delta_3\delta_3u_1\right). \end{align} \]

-By cyclically swapping, the analogous statement is also obtained for the other components.
-The approaches of the equations (27.170) - (27.172) are therefore justified.
-Two neighboring triangles together form a rhombus (a parallelogram), according to Eq.
-(27.144) the area
+By cyclic permutations, the analogous statement is obtained for the other components as well.
+The ansätze of Eqs.
+(27.170) - (27.172) are therefore justified.
+Two neighboring triangles together form a rhombus (a parallelogram); by Eq.
+(27.144), such a rhombus has the area

 \[ \begin{align} A_r = 2A_v = 2\frac{d^2\sqrt{3}}{4} = \frac{d^2\sqrt{3}}{2}. \end{align} \]

-Thus, $\zeta_i$ corresponds to the vorticity calculated using Stokes' theorem over a rhombus whose short axis of symmetry is parallel to the i-axis.
+Thus, $\zeta_i$ corresponds to the vorticity calculated using Stokes' theorem over a rhombus whose short axis of symmetry is parallel to the $i$-axis.
 On the hexagonal grid, the rhombuses form the natural sets on which Stokes' theorem must be evaluated.
-This is a deviation from the actually intuitive assumption that the vorticity must be calculated via the dual grid (the triangular grid).
+This is a deviation from the otherwise intuitive assumption that the vorticity must be calculated via the dual grid (the triangular grid).

 As usual, divergence and vorticity appear in reversed roles on the triangular grid.
-The vorticity has the clear value there
+There, the vorticity has the unique value

 \[ \begin{align} \zeta = \frac{2}{3}\left(\delta_1v_1 + \delta_2v_2 + \delta_3v_3\right) \end{align} \]